Three bottles of wine

 Once available, these virtual customers can be presented with alternative prices or product offers.
 As an example, Figure 3 shows that the profit optimal price of wine B – if the prices of wines A and C are kept constant – is €36, rather than the original €30.
 This leads to an improvement of total profit of 8.5% (from €11,795 to €12,797).

 Knowing the relevant behavioral effects is the first step, working with them to optimize prices the second.

 Figure 3: Predict@buynomics at a price for wine B at €36 (optimum)

-In July, we will launch the beta version of Predict@buynomics.
-Predict@buynomics is a pricing solution that helps pricing professionals optimize their prices and product offer at scale using virtual customers.
+In July, we will launch the beta version of our Virtual Customer Technology.
+The buynomics solution helps pricing professionals optimize their prices and product offer at scale using the Virtual Customer Technology.
 Virtual customers act like their real-life counterparts – and you can turn their susceptibility to a variety of behavioral tricks, like a price decoy, on and off.

 Want to know more?